 Occasionally if the leather gets wet enough the dye may stain, we do our best to prevent this from happening.
 The leather sheath should be regularly conditioned, a waterproof leather conditioner helps.
 (Let it dry before putting the knife back in the sheath) for tooled leather use a liquid oil conditioner as the tooling will hold wax or any solids from the conditioner.

 All Warlander Knives come backed with a general warranty.
 Given the quality of the product, you should be happy when you receive it.
-However, if it is not to your liking, you can return the unused product within the first 30 days of owning it.
-After we have received the knife in unused condition, we will refund the purchase price.
-This excludes the return shipping, which is not covered.
-To make a return, please follow the guidelines in our Return Policy.
+However, if it is not to your liking please contact us and we’ll do our best to work it out.

 We guarantee our knives to be free of defects from normal use and will repair or replace if necessary.
 Natural handle materials such as stag, bone, wood, pearl, and ivory may shrink, crack, and discolor with change in humidity, temperature, or age.
 This normal and is not covered under this warranty.